 Our principal uses of cash include the acquisition and production of programming, investments and acquisitions, debt service, repurchases of outstanding debt and common stock and payments for income taxes.
 We continue to increase our investment in original programming, the funding of which generally occurs six to nine months in advance of a program's airing.
 We expect this increased investment to continue in 2016.
-The required principal payments on our Term Loan A facility over the next twelve months will be \$166,500.
-As of March 31, 2016, our consolidated cash and cash equivalents balance includes approximately \$72,542 held by foreign subsidiaries, some of which have earnings that have not been subject to U.S. tax.
+The current portion of long term debt is \$230,551 (which includes required principal payments on our Term Loan A facility over the next twelve months of \$185,000 and \$45,551 related to our 7.75% Notes which were redeemed on July 15, 2016.
+See "Debt Financing Agreements" below.

+As of June 30, 2016, our consolidated cash and cash equivalents includes amounts with a value of approximately \$96,009 held by foreign subsidiaries, some of which have earnings that have not been subject to U.S. tax.
 Repatriation of earnings not previously subject to U.S. tax would generally require us to accrue and pay U.S. tax on such amount.
 Our consolidated financial statements provide for any related tax liability on amounts that may be repatriated, aside from undistributed earnings of certain of our foreign subsidiaries that are intended to be permanently reinvested or repatriated in a tax-free manner.
-The amount of such undistributed earnings was approximately \$46,000 as of March 31, 2016.
+The amount of such undistributed earnings was approximately \$60,000 as of June 30, 2016.
 Determination of the amount of unrecognized deferred tax liability for temporary differences related to these earnings is not practicable.